pinzler/MorseLamp/README.md

 Communicate in Morse Code using Arduino, Twilio, node.js and a lamp.
 SMS a phrase to a Twilio number and the lamp will "translate" it into morse code.
 (Also, you will receive a SMS with the morse code, so you can follow along.)

-The node.js server handles the SMS messages, the converstion to morse code, and then sends the code to the Arduino Ethernet that controls the lamp.
+The node.js server handles the SMS messages, the translation to morse code, and then sends the code to the Arduino Ethernet that controls the lamp.

 Demo video: http://www.youtube.com/watch?v=VhwSx_bzHZU